Fans weigh-in on first Bills game with vaccine requirements at Highmark Stadium

 Fans were required to show they’ve had at least one covid shot entering the game.
-Everyone has to have to shots, or be fully vaccinated by Halloween.
-Fans must show their actual vaccination card, not a photo copy or a screenshot; fan can also use the Excelsior Pass.
+Everyone has to have shots, or be fully vaccinated by Halloween.
+Fans must show their actual vaccination card, not a photocopy or a screenshot; fans can also use the Excelsior Pass.

 “I’m a health care worker,” said Bills fan Melissa Dorsch from Texas.
 “I am 100 percent everyone needs to be vaccinated, that’s the only way we’re going to get through this.”